 It boils down to getting informed consent and establishing data management policies.
 Organizations can reap the benefits of biometrics while maintaining the privacy of individuals if they do four basic things:

-Home Improvement & Distribution Centers – Controlling who has been properly trained and has the necessary clearance to operate dangerous equipment such as trash compactors, tow motors and forklifts is easily done by implementing fingerprint authentication.
+Home Improvement and Distribution Centers.
+Controlling who has been properly trained and has the necessary clearance to operate dangerous equipment such as trash compactors, tow motors and forklifts is easily done by implementing fingerprint authentication.

 Why Use Fingerprint Biometrics Rather Than Other Forms of Biometrics?